Click here to read stories of women who have personally experienced abortion.

 The Abortion Pill

-The abortion pill is actually a series of two pills.
+The pill is actually a series of two pills.
 Mifepristone is the drug in the first pill and is prescribed and taken at a doctor’s office.
 It causes the lining of your uterine wall to thin, which results in fetal demise.

 The second pill, misoprostol, is prescribed and taken at least 24 hours later, usually at home.
 This causes contractions, resulting in your body passing the pregnancy.